Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Introduction

 \section{Introduction}

-Proposed in the late 19th century, Pearson's $r$ \cite{pearsonMathematicalContributionsTheory1896} has been one of the main tools for scientists and engineers to study bivariate dependence during the 20th century.
-It is remarkably unaffected by the passage of time \cite{leerodgersThirteenWaysLook1988} and still goes strong in the 21st century \cite{puccettiMeasuringLinearCorrelation2022}.
-It has been, and probably still is, the most used measure for statistical associations, and generally accepted as \textit{the} measure of dependence, not only in statistics, but also in most applications of natural and social sciences \cite{tjostheimStatisticalDependencePearson2022}.
+Proposed in the late 19th century, Pearson's $r$ \citep{pearsonMathematicalContributionsTheory1896} has been one of the main tools for scientists and engineers to study bivariate dependence during the 20th century.
+It is remarkably unaffected by the passage of time \citep{leerodgersThirteenWaysLook1988} and still goes strong in the 21st century \citep{puccettiMeasuringLinearCorrelation2022}.
+It has been, and probably still is, the most used measure for statistical associations, and generally accepted as \textit{the} measure of dependence, not only in statistics, but also in most applications of natural and social sciences \citep{tjostheimStatisticalDependencePearson2022}.

-Despite its popularity, Pearson's $r$ has a number of shortcomings, and the most serious issue might be that it can only capture linear dependence, as stated in classical textbooks \cite{wassermanAllStatisticsConcise2004} and contemporary literatures \cite{armstrongShouldPearsonCorrelation2019}.
-The use of Pearson's $r$ has been strongly discouraged for forms of associations other than linear ones \cite{speedCorrelation21stCentury2011}.
+Despite its popularity, Pearson's $r$ has a number of shortcomings, and the most serious issue might be that it can only capture linear dependence, as stated in classical textbooks \citep{wassermanAllStatisticsConcise2004} and contemporary literatures \citep{armstrongShouldPearsonCorrelation2019,tjostheimStatisticalDependencePearson2022}.
+The use of Pearson's $r$ has been strongly discouraged for forms of associations other than linear ones \citep{speedCorrelation21stCentury2011}.

-Numerous nonlinear alternative coefficients have been proposed to address this deficiency, such as Spearman's $\rho$ \cite{spearmanProofMeasurementAssociation1904}, Kendall's $\tau$ \cite{kendallNEWMEASURERANK1938}, Maximal Information Coefficient(MIC) \cite{reshefDetectingNovelAssociations2011}, distance correlation(dCor) \cite{szekelyMeasuringTestingDependence2007}, Hilbert-Schmidt Independence Criterion(HSIC) \cite{grettonMeasuringStatisticalDependence2005} and Chatterjee's $\xi$ \cite{chatterjeeNewCoefficientCorrelation2021}.
+Numerous nonlinear alternative coefficients have been proposed to address this deficiency, such as Spearman's $\rho$ \citep{spearmanProofMeasurementAssociation1904}, Kendall's $\tau$ \citep{kendallNEWMEASURERANK1938}, Hilbert-Schmidt Independence Criterion(HSIC) \citep{grettonMeasuringStatisticalDependence2005}, distance correlation(dCor) \citep{szekelyMeasuringTestingDependence2007}, Maximal Information Coefficient(MIC) \citep{reshefDetectingNovelAssociations2011}, and Chatterjee's $\xi$ \citep{chatterjeeNewCoefficientCorrelation2021}.
 Their capture ranges are extending from linear dependence to monotone dependence, and then to non-monotone dependence.
 Without exception, all these coefficients adopt radically different approaches for nonlinear dependence, rather than following the original way of Pearson's $r$ for a breakthrough.